 Dr. Jesse White is the retired Director of the Office of Economic and Business Development at the University of North Carolina-Chapel Hill, and also is an Adjunct Professor in the School of Government.
 Prior to coming to UNC in 2003, he served for almost nine years as Federal Co-Chairman of the Appalachian Regional Commission, the longest tenure in the history of the agency.
 White is also a nationally recognized authority on regional economic development.
 He is a Fellow of the National Academy of Public Administration, recipient of the Phillips Medal for Public Service from Ohio University, and a member of the Cosmos Club of Washington, DC.
 He serves or has served on the boards of Regional Technology Strategies, and Equality North Carolina, and on the advisory boards of Rural LISC, the Appalachian College Association, the Institute for Rural Journalism and Community Issues, the Rural Poverty Research Center, and the William F. Winter Institute for Racial Reconciliation.
 He has an undergraduate degree from the University of Mississippi and a doctoral degree in political science from MIT.

-Leslie Winner (Co-Chair) is retired previously serving as a North Carolina State Senator, Vice-President of and General Counsel for the University of North Carolina, and Executive Director of the Z. Smith Reynolds Foundation.
+Leslie Winner is retired, previously serving as a North Carolina State Senator, Vice-President of and General Counsel for the University of North Carolina, and Executive Director of the Z. Smith Reynolds Foundation.
 Early in her career, Leslie was General Counsel for the Charlotte-Mecklenburg Board of Education and a public interest trial lawyer.
 She is the recipient of the Order of the Long Leaf Pine and currently serves as a convener and leader of the NC Leadership Forum.
 She received the 2016 Justice Center Lifetime Champion Award.
 She received the A.B. degree from Brown University and the J.D. degree from Northeastern University School of Law.